-The fall out of WW1 was hard on Hungary, the dissolution of the Austrian-Hungary empire, becoming a republic, a 4 month communist revolution, back to being a republic, finally settling on a regent representing a constitutional monarchy and then coming to terms with the western powers via the trianon treaty; which cost the nation 2/3rds of its pre-war territory and left 1/3rd of its native population now in foreign lands.
-The man who had seen the country through the last stages of this upheaval was the commander of the national military Miklos Horthy who became said regent when all was said and done.
-It was Horthy’s officers who oversaw the “white terror” (great name) that followed the collapse of the aforementioned short term soviet regime, leftists of Budapest (where the revolution had been based) where brutally dealt with and, being a surprise to no-one reading this, jewish intellectuals were massively over-represented among their ranks.
+Now to set the stage.
+The fall-out of WW1 was hard on Hungary: within a only a few years it had suffered the dissolution of the Austrian-Hungary empire, became a republic, had a 4 month communist revolution, went back to being a republic and finally settled on a constitutional monarchy with a sitting regent.
+It had also had to come to terms with the victorious western powers via the Trianon Treaty, which cost the nation 2/3rds of its pre-war territory and left 1/3rd of its native population now in foreign lands.
+The man who saw the country through the last stages of this upheaval was the commander of the national military Miklós Horthy, who became the regent on March 1st, 1920 and would remain so until the 15th of October 1944.
+Horthy had led the offensive against the short-term communist insurrection and it was his officers who had overseen the “white terror” (great name) that had followed the collapse of the Budapest soviet, where the revolution had been based, which saw leftists continually persecuted and brutalised.

-Of note is that Horthy, despite being a staunch (apparently fanatical and borderline paranoid) anti-communist, did not approve of the terror and reproached his officers; you’ll see pattern as our story unwinds where the conservative leadership constantly shies away from the most radical elements whilst nevertheless employing them.
-With the dust cleared by 1921 Hungary was now a small poor kingdom without a true king, an identity crisis due to its core ethnicity (Magyars) split up in different territories, a strong antisemitic streak in the populace (particularly the middle class and the military) coupled with a significant jewish professional class, a largely landless “peasantry” that worked on massive ancestral estates, high social stratification (anecdotes suggest someone’s class was glaringly obvious by their dress and manner) and the potential for burgeoning capital expansion; the perfect ground for a nationalist socialism to take form.
+With the dust of war, revolutions and treaties cleared by 1921 Hungary was left a small poor kingdom without a true king, an identity crisis (with its core ethnicity, the Magyars, split up in different territories), a strong antisemitic streak in the populace (particularly with the middle class and the military) coupled with a significant jewish professional class, a largely landless peasantry that worked on massive ancestral estates, high social stratification (anecdotes suggest someone’s class was glaringly obvious by their dress and manner) and the potential for large industrial capital expansion: the perfect ground for a fascism to take form.